copernico/msr2019/README.md

 }
 ```

-The Jupyter notebook used to analyze the dataset and to produce the statistics and the plots shown in the paper can be found [[notebooks|here]].
+The Jupyter notebook used to analyze the dataset and to produce the statistics and the plots shown in the paper can be found [here](notebooks).

 ## Motivation